Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/24/2021 (Day 19)

+- Worked on new portfolio design, began coding with accessibility in mind!

 ## 1/22/2021 (Day 18)

 - Mainly a family day, but knocked out 2 quick Codewars kata!